av1d/SuperCDX/README.md

 ## License

 This is a Flask port of the original PHP Wayback CDX search engine.
+I have no endorsement from nor affiliation with Archive.org, Wayback Machine or Wayback Machine CDX, etc.